 'Dexterity' games are a great leveller when playing with children.
 Little fingers and thumbs often prove capable of clever tricks that elude older, gnarlier hands.
 This is a quick-fire flicking game where you propel a wobbly penguin piece around a series of rooms, made out of the game box itself.
 You can aim for doors, but trick shots that jump over walls are also allowed.
 Players must collect fish tokens to win, except for the Hall Monitor, whose job is to catch the fish-filching penguins instead.
-This sequel (technically called ICECOOL2, but who's going to type that, really) adds a few new options over its predecessor, but both are great, and you can stack the games together for even more flicking fun.
+This sequel game adds a few new options over its predecessor, but both are great and you can stack the games together for even more flicking fun.

 This cooperative title starts out super simple.
 On your turn, you move and either smack a zombie or lock a gate in the zombie-infested school.
 Lock all the gates and everyone wins.
 But that's not the end.
 This is a 'legacy'-style game which means that after each game, you'll reveal instructions that change your copy permanently depending on what you did in the last round, making your version (and how things play out) unique to you.
 It's done by adding stickers to card components, and what kid doesn't like stickers?
 As the campaign unfolds, it adds new rules and components revealed from snazzy secret envelopes, leading to a thrilling narrative.
 You can even name the zombie pieces in the back of the rulebook.